• Skip to primary navigation

 • fresh cilantro

-Brush the cod fillets with melted coconut oil and press the top of each into the macadamia nut crumbs, making sure to press well so the crumbs really stick to the fish.
+Press the top of each cod fillet into the macadamia nut crumbs, making sure to press well so the crumbs really stick to the fish.
 Spoon any leftover crumbs onto the top of the fish fillets and press well.

 Place the fillets on the baking sheet, nut side up, and bake for 7 to 9 minutes (depending on the thickness of the fish), or until the fish is white and flaky.

 Turn your oven to high broil and cook for an additional 1 or 2 minutes, or until the nuts have turned golden brown.
+Garnish with cilantro.

 Can I use something other than macadamia nuts in this recipe?